Teams is replacing Skype for Business – how does it (really) work for the user?

 - Ben will be able to receive and reply to messages received from Sfb users within the Teams client.

-- Screen sharing and file transfer is not supported between Teams and Skype for Business – you need to create a meeting for that.
+- Screen sharing is not supported between Teams and Skype for Business – you need to create a meeting for that – see below.

 There is one caveat here, if the other user has ever started Teams weeks/months ago, they are considered to be “activated in Teams” which means Ben no longer can initiate a new SfB conversation with that user.
 Ben can only initiate a new conversation with the other user in Teams and if that user is no longer using Teams (for example if they decided they didn’t like it), they will not receive it.
 However, if the other users initiates chat from SfB to Ben, Ben will be able to reply to SfB.